rubys/whimsy-board-agenda-nodejs/docs/walkthrough/add-comment.md

 property and `id` element, the label will be extracted and used to create an separate element, with both wrapped in (yet another!)
 `<div>` element.

+It is important to realize that as you traverse from report to report in the agenda React will reuse the hidden form and button.
+This means that unless you hook into an lifecycle or dialog event, the state will not be updated to reflect the new component.

 Bootstrap provides a number of [events](https://getbootstrap.com/docs/4.0/components/modal/#events)